-When you think about the greatest brand storytellers of all time, which ones come to mind?
+When you are thinking about the greatest brand storytellers of all time, which ones come to mind?

 Disney?
 Apple?
 Airbnb?

-These famous brands all have one thing in common: they put storytelling at the heart of everything they do.
+These companies all have one thing in common: they put storytelling at the heart of everything they do.

 What Is Brand Storytelling?
 What Is a Brand Story?

 A brand story is a summary of your company’s history, mission, purpose, and values, with a narrative structure that brings it to life.

 Using brand storytelling, you can create a series of plot points and a rising action that generate an emotional connection between your brand and your target audience.

 Why Does Brand Storytelling Matter?

 Brand storytelling is used to explain your values and engage customers who share those values.
 When you find customers who share your values, there’s a much greater chance that they will be loyal to your brand.